Frequently asked questions:

 What happens if my assignment is handed in late?

 Students may apply for an extension for the submission.
 This must be applied for via e-mail and is at the discretion of the module coordinator.
-Remember that even if this is approved, 10% may still be deducted from the final mark.
+Remember that even if this is approved, a minimum of10% may still be deducted from the final mark.
 ALL assignments must be handed in for marking by the end of the academic year in which the module was registered for as all requirements must be met in the SAME academic year.

 How do I apply for an extension of study period?